jprivillaso/SpringUtils/JPASpecifications/README.md

   Let's say you have a filter of users by name, date and age.
 You can send one, two, or send them all.
 In this case, it is really useful to have a JPA Specification configured.
-It creates dyanmically your queries and it's quite clear
+It creates dynamically your queries and it's quite simple